dataloop-ai/dtlpy-documentation/tutorials/model_management/use_dataloop_zoo_models/object_detection/chapter.md

-# Training a classification model with ResNet
+# Training an obejct detection model with Yolov5
 In this tutorial we will use the Resnet Model Adapter to inference and train on custom data.
-If you don't have the following packages, you'll need to install.
-The Torch Model Adapter will use them later:
-torch
-torchvision
-imgaug
-scikit-image<0.18

 ```python